madeofpendletonwool/PinePods/completed_todos.md

 Next Minor Version:

 - [] Ensure even when a podcast is clicked via the search page it still loads all the podcast db context
+- [ ] Allow user to adjust amount of time to save/download youtube videos

 Version 0.7.3